livecycle/preevy/README.md

 ## Under the hood

-`preevy` tool is has two main components:
+Preevy tool is has two main components:

 #### [CLI](packages/cli)